-A seller lists their home for sale at $700,000.
-They may owe $350,000 on their existing mortgage or loan note, leaving the homeowner with $350,000 in equity.
+A seller lists their home for sale at $800,000.
+They may owe $250,000 on their existing mortgage or loan note, leaving the homeowner with $550,000 in equity.
 Under the previous Arizona homestead exemption, the debtor could sell the property and keep 100% of their equity (unless the creditor had recorded the judgment).
 As of 2022, however, any time a creditor obtains a judgment against a homeowner, the debt will attach to the home’s equity.
 So, in this scenario, if the homeowner has multiple judgments or a large money judgment against them, the $550,000 of equity is accessible to all creditors (both the mortgage lender as well as any creditors holding judgments), subject to the increased homestead exemption of $400,000.
 At closing, $150,000 or more of the debt will need to be paid off (depending on how much debt is secured and how much is unsecured).

 What This Means for the Future

 Buyers and sellers alike should take note of the new Arizona Homestead Exemption.
 It will likely affect many real estate transactions going forward.
 Closings may be delayed (or thwarted) while a seller’s creditors are paid off from the sales proceeds.
 Sellers may be unaware of certain judgments laid upon their properties and need to seek bankruptcy protection to handle such judgments.
 Even those looking to refinance may be denied or delayed due to unknown judgments.
 Those judgments might range from unpaid credit card debt to commercial loans that the homeowner personally guaranteed.